Stef-2/Engine/README.md

 # © Engine™ - One man army passion project
-This is a video game engine in the making, primarily using modern C++ and OpenGL
+This is a video game engine in the making, primarily using modern C++ and OpenGL, work very much in progress

-Work in progress:
+**Features:**
 Skeletal Animations: